Welcome to our Florida Keys road trip planner.

 Eat Some More Key Lime Pie And Return To Miami!
 In our case, we headed to Miami right after we returned to Key West from Dry Tortugas due to the hurricane.
 However, the trip back is also worth a leisurely trip.

 You can use this day to check out other attractions in Key West, Marathon or Key Largo.
 Key West has many other attractions including Ernest Hemingway or Papa’s house, Harry Truman Winter White House, and the Tennessee Williams House.
-For a complete list of things to do in Key West check our detailed guide on 48 Best Things to do in Key West.

 I recommend tasting more key lime pie on the return journey and purchasing art at the Rain Barrel Artisans Village.
 You can use the return trip to return to your favorite places or check out new points of interest.